Is there sex after prostate cancer?

 This is the most frequently asked question and the thought uppermost in many men’s minds when they are first diagnosed with prostate cancer.

-There is no straightforward answer, because it depends on the stage of the cancer and the treatment that the man decides to undertake (and of course, it depends on what your definition of ‘sex’ is).
+There is no straightforward answer, because it depends on the stage of the cancer and the treatment that the man undergoes.
+It also depends on your definition of sex.

-So, let’s deal with men who opt for radical prostatectomy, that is surgical removal of the prostate gland.
+So, let’s deal with men who opt for radical prostatectomy, which is surgical removal of the prostate gland.
 Most men will experience sexual dysfunction after the operation.

 “What if every cancer patient had a sexual recovery specialist?”

-These are the words of my colleague, Victoria Cullen, who specialises in dealing with sexual dysfunction after any treatment for cancer, but with a special interest in prostate cancer.
+These are the words of my colleague, Victoria Cullen, who specialises in helping men to get their sex life back after prostate cancer treatment.

-After hearing Victoria speak at the Asia-Pacific Prostate Cancer Conference in 2017, urology surgeon Declan Murphy invited her to provide sexual recovery consultations to all his private prostatectomy patients.
+After hearing Victoria speak at the Asia-Pacific Prostate Cancer Conference in 2017, urology surgeon, Professor Declan Murphy invited her to provide sexual recovery consultations to all his private prostatectomy patients.

 Almost every man experiences a change in sexual functioning after prostate removal surgery.
 In particular, most men will not have erections for at least a year (usually longer, and sometimes permanently).
 The impact of this loss on quality of life and self-esteem can be devastating.

-The aim of Victoria’s approach is to help patients recover as much function as possible and have a fulfilling sex life regardless.
+Victoria’s approach aims to help patients recover as much function as possible and have a fulfilling sex life regardless.

-As well as checking it out for yourself, it might also be helpful to pass on to others who are interested in sexual recovery after prostate cancer treatment.
+I recommend checking out Victoria’s website, A Touchy Subject.
+When you do, please pass it on to others who are interested in sexual recovery after prostate cancer treatment.